gacallea/gacallea.github.io/content/it/_index.md

-After my [failed attempt at professional sound design](/content/sound/_index.md), I've been on a learning path leading back to IT as a professional developer.
+After my [failed attempt at professional sound design](/content/sound/_index.md), I've been on a learning path leading back to IT as a software engineer.
 TLDR: I'm studying [CS Fundamentals](https://en.wikipedia.org/wiki/Computer_science); I'm an aspiring Rustacean in love with [Rust](https://www.rust-lang.org).